facelessuser/soupsieve/docs/src/markdown/api.md

 ## `soupsieve.purge()`

 Soup Sieve caches compiled patterns for performance.
-If for whatever reason you need to purge the cache, simply call `purge`.
+If for whatever reason, you need to purge the cache, simply call `purge`.

 ## Namespaces

-Many of Soup Sieve's selector functions take an optional namespaces dictionary.
+Many of Soup Sieve's selector functions take an optional namespace dictionary.
 Namespaces, just like CSS, must be defined for Soup Sieve to evaluate `ns|tag` type selectors.
 This is analogous to CSS's namespace at-rule:

 ```css
 @namespace url("http://www.w3.org/1999/xhtml");